ShankarSumanth/Angular2-RecordRTC/README.md

 * Run "yarn" without the quotes
 * npm start
 * Go to `http://localhost:8080/record-rtc`in your browser
-* you nedd to give permissions to access webcam and microphone
+* you need to give permissions to access webcam and microphone

 # License